olehasoft/laravel-blogger/README.md

 # Simple blog management system

-This is a simple blog management system implementation powered by [Laravel](https://laravel.com/).
+This is a simple blog management system implementation powered by [Laravel 11](https://laravel.com/docs/11.x).

-To run the project locally, clone this repository and run the following commands in the project folder:
+To run the project locally, you must have [PHP >= 8.2](https://laravel.com/docs/11.x/deployment#server-requirements) and [Composer](https://getcomposer.org/) installed.

+Clone this repository and run the following commands in the project folder:

 ```sh
 cp .env.example .env